4d/docs/website/translated_docs/de/ViewPro/method-list.md

 The *valuesCol* parameter is two-dimensional:

 *   The first-level collection contains subcollections of values.
 Each subcollection defines a row.
-Pass an empty collection to skip a row.
+Each subcollection defines a row.
 *   Each subcollection defines cell values for the row.
 Values can be Integer, Real, Boolean, Text, Date, Null, or Object.
 If the value is an object, it can have the following properties:

     | Property | Typ                                      | Beschreibung                     |